elizabethcook21/WorkflowCombo/README.md

 # Using WorkflowCombo
-To begin using WorkflowCombo, there are a few steps to be taken (refer to [this website](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) for a refresher on how to use the command line) .
+To begin using WorkflowCombo, there are a few steps to be taken (refer to [this website](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) if you need a refresher on how to use the command line) .
 Firsly, this command line tool has a few dependencies in order to run smoothy.
 They are
 * [cutie](https://pypi.org/project/cutie/)  (for providing options on the command line)
 * [sys](https://docs.python.org/3/library/sys.html)  (for getting arguments and ending the program early)
 * [os](https://www.geeksforgeeks.org/os-module-python-examples/)  (read existing cwl files.
 This should be downloaded by default)